 - Wasted Space: A résumé is a limited space, and every word should contribute to showcasing your qualifications.
 Repeating keywords means you're wasting valuable space that could be used to provide more details about your responsibilities, achievements, and skills.
 This can leave recruiters with an incomplete picture of your capabilities.

 - Lack of Specificity: Repeating the same keyword without providing further context suggests a lack of depth in your understanding.
-For example, repeatedly mentioning "customer service" doesn't convey the specific types of customer service you've provided, the challenges you've overcome, or the results you've achieved.
+As an example, repeatedly mentioning "customer service" doesn't convey the specific types of customer service you've provided, the challenges you've overcome, or the results you've achieved.

 Strategies for Keyword Optimization Without Repetition

-Now that we've established why keyword repetition is detrimental, let's explore strategies for optimizing your résumé with keywords without resorting to redundant language.
+Now that we've established why keyword repetition is detrimental, let's explore strategies for optimizing your résumé with keywords without resorting to redundant language And it works..

 - Comprehensive Keyword Research: